WebSocket Real-time Updates

 WebSocket connections can drop due to network issues.
 Implement automatic reconnection with exponential backoff:

-function connectWithRetry(url, maxRetries = 10) {
+function connectWithRetry(url, token, maxRetries = 10) {

 let retries = 0;